Our Coastal Kitchen Renovation Step by Step

 On the patio/pool side of the island, I opted for four equally-sized drawers for pool towels and swim trunks.
 This makes it super easy for the kids to grab what they need to swim or hang by the fire pit.
 One of the drawers contains board games for quick-grab family fun.

 We added backsplash tile and two floating shelves to the accent wall above.
-I keep canisters of chai and matcha lattes on the lower shelf and my cookbooks on the higher one — high enough that I can’t reach them.
+I keep canisters of my favorite treats on the lower shelf and my cookbooks on the higher one — high enough that I can’t reach them.
 Smart cookie, huh?

-The faucets have me swooning, too.
-The single handle faucet and hot water dispenser by Newport Brass are the best faucets I’ve ever owned.
+The Newport Brass faucets have me swooning, too.
+The single handle faucet and hot water dispenser are the best faucets I’ve ever owned.
 And the oil-rubbed bronze is the drama I wanted atop the Taj Mahal countertops.
 Newport Brass designs excellent yet expensive faucets.
-But, if there’s anything I’ve learned from years of kitchen renovations, it’s that cheap faucets are a drip.
-Always budget for better faucets.
+But, if there’s anything I’ve learned from years of kitchen renovations, it’s that cheap faucets are a real drip.

 Let’s pretend the little nubby piece next to the faucet isn’t there.
 It’s an air gap.
 I don’t like it, but the state of California requires it. *sigh*